 Users need efficient Upsert operation for multiple use cases in Data Lake like:

 - Capture and Sync Change Data Capture (aka CDC ): CDC captures the changes in ‘source’ data, typically an enterprise OLTP system, and updates the data in ‘destination (s)’.
-The data can be your cloud object stores like AWS S3 using multiple engines for Ad-hoc analytics, data engineering, streaming analytics, and ML.
+The data can be your cloud objects stores like AWS S3 using multiple engines for Ad-hoc analytics, data engineering, streaming analytics, and ML.

 - General Data Protection Regulation (aka GDPR ): With compliance such as GDPR, specifically Right to Forget or CCPA’s Right to Erasure, enterprises have built workflows to delete user records on demand from the Data lake

 For such use cases, Users can run standard SQL MERGE queries using ACID Data source v0.6.0.